 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

-I open A LOT of credit cards.
-I open most of them for the lucrative sign-up bonuses, and then I put minimal spending on them afterward.
+I open A LOT of travel credit cards.
+I open most of them for the lucrative welcome offers, and then I just strategize my spending on them afterward.
 However, the real decision point comes a year later when the annual fee is assessed: do you keep the card and pay the annual fee, or do you cancel the card altogether?